If you’re after Arduino projects for beginners, then you have found the right place. These are great if you’re entirely new to the Arduino devices.

 Arduino DS18b20 Temperature Sensor

 DS18B20 is one of the easiest temperature sensors you can get your hands on.
-Setting it up with the Arduino is incredibly thanks to the extremely helpful libraries.
+Setting it up with the Arduino is incredible thanks to the extremely helpful libraries.

 Implementing a temperature sensor is extremely handy especially when you need to know the temperature of something.
 You can use the data to then turn on or off heaters or coolers.